jcantara/ansorio/README.md

 # ansorio

+### What
-Factorio ansible playbook and role for AWS-centric headless server setup
+ansorio is an ansible playbook and role for AWS-centric headless server setup of factorio server.

+### Why
+For me to practice ansible on something useful to me (and others)

+### Who
+This ansible role is intended for someone familiar with Ansible, AWS and Factorio, to quickly get an instance up-and-running.

+Any and all contributions and PRs are welcome!
+I would love for this to become a community project.

-# Current status
+## Current status
 This ansible playbook will successfully create a running Factorio server on an AWS EC2 spot instance.
 Savegames are backed up to a specified S3 bucket, and restored if a server is launched fresh with the same game name.

-# To use
+## To use
 1. Install the requirements:
   `pip install -r requirements.txt`
+  We recommend using a virtualenv.

 1. If you have not already, ensure that you have AWS CLI set up:
   `aws configure`